d-ries/linux-essentials/11_automation/01_course.md

 ## The PATH variable

 Linux has multiple places where binaries are stored.
 These are often bundled in the PATH variable.
-If we run a command without specifying the path where the command is saved, there will be searched for within every path of the PATH variable.
+If we run a command without specifying the path where the command is saved, there will be searched for within every path of the PATH variable for the command.

 ```bash
 student@linux-ess:~$ echo $PATH